patrickoconnor-wf/TeamInfernoCapstone/README.md

 A virtualenv is used to keep packages separated.
 This is more of a best practice then a requirement, but I think it's really nice to have.
 With this package we can easily manage virtual environments.
 We can create a virtualenv with ```mkvirtualenv [name]``` or delete one with ```rmvirtualenv [name]```.
 Probably the most useful is ```workon [name]```.
 This one is nice because you don't have to be in any specific directory to switch virtualenvs.
 It just works.
 If you need some docs, [here ya go!](https://virtualenvwrapper.readthedocs.org/en/latest/).

 <b>Getting to the Development:</b>
 So now that that is set up, navigate to the cloned repo.
-Make sure you're in your virtualenv (or don't, I'm not your dad) and run: ```pip install -r requirement.stxt```.
+Make sure you're in your virtualenv (or don't, I'm not your dad) and run: ```pip install -r requirements.txt```.
 This will, you guessed it, install our required packages (flask).
 Boom!
 You're done!
 Run ```python app.py``` and go to localhost:5000 to see the hello world app.

 Vagrant
 =======